HiddenWorld-lk/spring-crypto-cli/README.md

 ```

 ## Usage
 The examples below will use this alias.
+The salt must be hex encoded(0-e).
 ### Encryption
 ```
-spring-crypto-cli encrypt --message "Hello" --key "test" --salt "mysalt"  --mode "GCM"
+spring-crypto-cli encrypt --message "Hello" --key "test" --salt "abba"  --mode "GCM"
 ```
 returns something like:
 ```